jones58/brutalist-map/README.md

 ## TODO:

-- thinner font for place names in mapbox studio style.
+- Fix popups:
   - change pop up offset and styling of marker popups, maybe do them yourself somehow - see browser developer tools for bits of this.

-### Colours to change in mapbox studio

-- change dot color for brutalist buildings, yellow.
-- white for labels same as background white
-- maybe add green

-### Other
+- Tick box if you've been there, stored in local storage.
+Maybe counter of how many been to.

-- small explanation of what brutalism is, could be a button/pop out.
+- Small explanation of what brutalism is, could be a button/pop out.
-- favicon
-- add more places: https://en.wikipedia.org/wiki/Category:Brutalist_architecture_in_London // see also map.

 ### Things I'd like to do later